trane-project/trane-project.github.io/src/concepts.md

   depend on other courses and lessons.

 A Trane library is a set of courses stored under the same directory.
-Courses can be stored under any directory structure but the content of each course follows a predetermined structure (See the section on [Writing Trane Courses](./writing_courses.md).
+Courses can be stored under any directory structure, but the content of each course follows a predetermined structure (See the section on [Writing Trane Courses](./writing_courses.md)).
 Trane stores its configuration under a directory called `.trane` in that directory.
-Users might want to have multiple separate libraries if they are learning separate skills (e.g. music and chess), and they want to keep their practice separate.
+Users might want to have multiple separate libraries if they are learning separate skills (e.g., music and chess), and they want to keep their practice separate.

 Units are defined in JSON files called manifests, which are serialized versions of structs defined in the data module.
-The ID, name, description, dependencies, locations of any external files (e.g. the files storing the front and back of a flashcard), etc., are defined in those files.
+The ID, name, description, dependencies, locations of any external files (e.g., the files storing the front and back of a flashcard), etc., are defined in those files.

 ### Blacklist